Chaarangan/NERP/README.md

 * model.bin - PyTorch NER model
 * tokenizer files
 * classification-report.csv - logging file
-* If k-fold - split datasets, models and tokenizers for each iteration
+* If k-fold - split datasets, models and tokenizers for each iteration and accuracy file

 ---